Dagmawi-Kebede/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Programs

-0-positive_or_negative.c , This program will assign a random number to the variable n each time it is executed.
-Prints whether the number stored in the variable n is positive, negative or zero.
+0-positive_or_negative.c , This program will assign a random number to the variable n each time it is executed and prints whether the number stored in the variable n is positive, negative or zero.

+1-last_digit.c , This program will assign a random number to the variable n each time it is executed and prints the last digit of the number stored in the variable n.

+2-print_alphabet.c , This program prints the alphabet in lowercase.

+3-print_alphabets.c , This program prints the alphabet in lowercase, and then in uppercase.